Heterod0x/oto-open-full-duplex-spontaneous-conversation-datasets/README.md

 - Keep PRs minimal and link them to related discussions or issues.
 - English or Japanese contributions are both welcome.

-### Repository structure
-This repo is documentation‑driven.
-See `PROJECT_STRUCTURE.md` for a high‑level map of files (note: some local docs may be git‑ignored).

 ### License
 Licensing for discussions and design docs is being finalized.
 Dataset releases may carry source‑specific terms.
 Once decided, this README and LICENSE will be updated.